All Episodes

 Well, good.

-Um, I want to just uh say a couple things quickly.
+I want to just say a couple things quickly.

 Thank you, sir.

-One, the accurate dissemination of uh what I think is very vital information for the American public for uh prescient insights you provide, and also for the forum that you offer to everyday Americans like me, uh, the opportunity to exercise free speech on a national platform.
+One, the accurate dissemination of what I think is very vital information for the American public for prescient insights you provide and also for the forum that you offer to everyday Americans like me the opportunity to exercise free speech on a national platform.

-So I think it's uh incredible service that uh that you provide, and I thank you for it.
+So I think it's an incredible service that you provide and I thank you for it.

 Well, thank you, sir, very much.

-If you give me a minute, I just want to set up my comments because this goes back uh a couple weeks, and it's it's basically it's an observation and maybe a little bit of an admonition.
+If you give me a minute, I just want to set up my comments because this goes back a couple weeks, and it's basically an observation and maybe a little bit of an admonition.

-And on Tuesday of that week, you again said something the effect that we are desperately looking for elected conservative leadership and even referenced the uh fog that saved the Continental Army at Valley Ford, saying we're looking for a fog, or if I can paraphrase it somewhat, uh we're looking for a miracle, I think is is probably more precisely what your what your comment was intended to convey.
+And on Tuesday of that week, you again said something to the effect that we are desperately looking for elective, conservative leadership and even referenced the fog that saved the Continental Army at Valley Forge saying we're looking for a fog, or if I can paraphrase it somewhat, we're looking for a miracle, I think is probably more precisely what your comment was intended to convey.

-And on Wednesday of that week, you also rebuffed uh those uh essentially vaunting the importance of style over content in reference to some of the flack that Bobby Jindal was getting after he responded to uh President Obama's congressional address.
+And on Wednesday of that week, you also rebuffed those essentially vaunting the importance of style over content in reference to some of the flack that Bobby Jindahl was getting after he responded to President Obama's congressional address.

-And yet I think we all understand and appreciate the ability to clearly articulate ideas is directly tied to the measure in which those ideas are that's true.
+And yet, I think we all understand and appreciate the ability to clearly articulate ideas is directly tied to the measure in which those ideas are.

-But look, we're I'm down to 30 seconds here.
+But look, I'm down to 30 seconds here.

-The left never throws their people overboard, other than Blogoyovich.
+The left never throws their people overboard, other than Blagojevich.

 It's the first time I've seen it, and now maybe Burris.